Addiction Counselor Student and Professional Resources for Underrepresented Groups

 Homeless & Housing Resource Center

-Delivering high-quality training in evidence-based re-housing and treatment for substance use and co-occuring disorders, HHRC partners with national experts in homelessness to help you better inform your practice with unhoused individuals.
+Delivering high-quality training in evidence-based re-housing and treatment for substance use and co-occurring disorders, HHRC partners with national homelessness experts to help you better inform your practice with unhoused individuals.
 Through webinars, toolkits, and online training, you can merge housing stability and recovery efforts to deliver a better shot to this marginalized community.

 National Center of Substance Abuse and Child Welfare